Amila-Rukshan/winzigc-compiler/DEVELOPER.md

 sh scripts/compile-and-run.sh winzig_zz
 ```

-- It will first run the above Winzigc binary for the sample program in `./example-programs/winzig_zz` and emit LLVM bitcode in text format to `./example-programs/winzig_zz.ll`.
+- It will first run the above WinZigC binary for the sample program in `./example-programs/winzig_zz` and emit LLVM bitcode in text format to `./example-programs/winzig_zz.ll`.
 - Then Clang backend will generate the binary for your machine architecture into `./example-programs/winzig_zz_binary` file.
 - Then it will start executing the above binary.